evilsocket/opensnitch/wiki/Known-problems.md

 * `Error while creating queue #0: Error unbinding existing q handler from AF_INET protocol` see [#323](https://github.com/evilsocket/opensnitch/issues/323) and [#204](https://github.com/evilsocket/opensnitch/issues/204#issuecomment-802932344).
    * Usually caused because the nfnetlink_queue module is not loaded.
 Verify if it's loaded: `lsomd | grep nfnetlink_queue`
    * Another reason could be because ip_queue module is loaded.
 If it's loaded, unload it.
+* `Subscribing to GUI rpc error: code = ResourceExhausted desc = Received message larger than max (4210785 vs. 4194304)`
+   * Usually caused by the amount of rules.
+If you have 10k to 20k rules, consider grouping the rules to reduce the amount of rules.

 be sure that you have NFQUEUE support in the kernel (=y or =m):
 ```